hewol/archscripts/README.md

 # Arch Scripts by Hewol

+### NOTE: Currently this project is not maintained or anything made but soon things will be made...

 We not only make aerOS but also Arch Scripts as well!
 This is a community based project!